glaurung35/recalbox/board/recalbox/fsoverlay/recalbox/share_init/userscripts/readme.txt

-Drop here your EmulationStation event-driver scripts.
+Drop here your EmulationStation event-driven scripts.

 For more information, see: https://wiki.recalbox.com/fr/advanced-usage/scripts-on-emulationstation-events